Abhinav-26/Face-Mask-Detection-System/README.md

-<b>NOTE: Some of the minor Changes are still yet to be done but you can clone it and use.</b>
+<b>NOTE:</b> Some of the minor Changes are still yet to be done but you can clone it and use.